JoseCoboDiaz/MASTER-food-production-resistome/assembly-free_workflow/README.md

-The obtained sam files were filtered by an in-house ruby script read_counts_v4.rb, which removes the gene over-estimation occurring when forward and reverse reads are aligned with the same gene.
+The obtained sam files were filtered by an in-house ruby script read_counts_v4.rb, which removes the gene over-estimation occurring when forward and reverse reads are aligned with the same gene:

 ```
 ruby read_counts_v4.rb sam_files_folder